SystemJargon/unifi-usg/README.md

 ```/srv/unifi/data/sites/default/config.gateway.json```

-Other Versions of CloudKey/UDM, config.gateway.json may exist then in this location if not above:
+Other Versions of CloudKey (or EdgeOS), config.gateway.json may exist then in this location if not above:

 ```/usr/lib/unifi/data/sites/default/config.gateway.json```